 Tue 31 May (fully booked)

 Sessions are free of charge and are available to UK-based schools only.

 By the end of the session, we will have

 understood how pilots dressed and what their lives were like during the Second World War.

 Your pupils will discover how RAF East Fortune, now the site of the National Museum of Flight, was part of a network of defences for the east coast of Scotland through contemporary and modern photographs.

 Our costumed interpreter will show your pupils how a sergeant pilot would have dressed and discuss how they might have felt.
 From uniforms that might have made them feel proud to sheepskin jackets that kept them warm and helped them to be rescued, your pupils will study real and replica clothing.

-This session also includes a number of items issued to pilots to help them escape if they were shot down over enemy territory: escape boots that transformed into a civilian shoes, maps printed on silk that could be hidden in their braces and a compass so small it would fit inside a button.
+This session also includes a number of items issued to pilots to help them escape if they were shot down over enemy territory, including escape boots that transformed into a civilian shoes, maps printed on silk that could be hidden in their braces, and a compass so small it would fit inside a button.